mohit2023/Notes/MongoDB/MongoDB Schema Design/schema-best-practices.md

 4. Needing to access object on its own is a complelling reason not embed it.

-> Design you schema based on the unique needs of your application -> the way to use data dicatates the schema design
+> Design your schema based on the unique needs of your application -> the way to use data dicatates the schema design

 Refer : <https://www.youtube.com/watch?v=J1RRM53I3kc&list=PL4RCxklHWZ9tB00Sh2nMftVIBaVG_-bmY&index=1>

+### Schema Anti-Patterns:

+1. Over Normalization
+Converting tables in sql to collections directly -> would lead to joins in query which are not optimized as they are in sql

+2. Over Embedding
+Embedd all data in a single document and only have one collection -> too big document with unnecessary data being held together.
+- Unbounded growth
+- Deeply nested arrays
+- Really large documents